top of page

 • After registration closes, Team Managers will receive an informational email.
 Another email will be sent at a later date with login information for a Practice Battle which mimics the time constraints of the upcoming Virtual Battles.

-• Teams do not need to be all together in one place for the first 2 virtual battles, they just need to be able to communicate with each other to answer the questions.
+• Teams do not need to be all together in one place for the first two virtual Battles, they just need to be able to communicate with each other to answer the questions.
 For example, if one team member is going to be out of town, they can call a teammate and be part of the verbal discussion when deciding on an answer.
-Note: This rule does not apply to in-person battles!
-All team members must be together to participate in the in-person battles.
+Note: This rule does not apply to in-person Penultimate and Championship Battles!
+All team members must be together to participate in the in-person Battles.

 • During the Battles, participants are not allowed to have the books with them and are not allowed to look up any answers.
 Managers are not allowed to help their teams answer questions.
 With the first two Battles being virtual, teams have the option of not being in the same place but still participating in the Battles.
 Because of this cell phones and other computers are allowed, but again, we trust that teams will not use them to look up answers to questions.